DawNemow/minecraft-bingo/README.md

 - Add config `default-win-condition-is-quidditch`, to set the default mode from `lines` to `quidditch`
 - Add config `quidditch-golden-snitch-bonus` to adjust the extra bonus for the team who gets bingo (default `1`)

+### Hold Mode

+Hold mode is an extra feature switch that can be applied on any mode.
+With hold mode enabled, players need to hold their collected bingo items inside their inventory.
+If any collected bingo item is dropped, it will roll back to the uncollected state

+Items inside shulker boxes and bundles are also considered as "held by the player"

+- Add config `hold-mode` as the switch (default `False`)

 ### QOL++

 - Show num & row collected of all teams in tab list, so you don't have to count the dots in the bingo card